-Note: Students who do not meet the TOEFL and/or any other requirement for full admission to an AUM academic program may apply for admission to the AUM English as a Second Language (ESL) program.
-Please visit the AUM ESL website at http://ce.aum.edu/english-as-a-second-language/ for application information:
+Note: Students who do not meet the English proficiency requirement for full admission to an AUM academic program may apply for admission to the AUM English as a Second Language (ESL) program.
+Please visit the AUM ESL website for application information: www.aum.edu/esl.

-International Students Requiring the Issuance of an I-20/F-1 Visa
+International Students Requiring the Issuance of an I-20/F-1 Visa or DS-2019/J-1 Visa

-International graduate students who will be attending AUM on an I-20/F-1 (student) visa, including those transferring from another accredited U.S. college or university, must meet all of the requirements identified above and also provide the following documentation:
+International graduate students who will be attending AUM on an F-1 or J-1 student visa, including those transferring from another accredited U.S. university, must meet all of the requirements identified above and also provide the following documentation:

-- 1. Evidence in the form of a notarized or certified letter from a bank or other financial institution of sufficient financial resources to meet college expenses for the first year of study.
+- 1. Evidence in the form of an official letter from a bank or other financial institution of sufficient financial resources to meet college expenses for the first year of study.
 If a sponsor's account is used, a letter from the sponsor stating the intent to assist with the student's educational expenses is also required.
 International students will be required to pay non-resident tuition. - 2.
-Proof of Health and Repatriation Insurance.
-If the student does not have Health and Repatriation Insurance, he or she must purchase and maintain such coverage while attending AUM.
-AUM's Office of the Provost can provide information regarding the coverage.
-For more information about the Auburn/AUM Student Insurance Plan visit www.UHCSR.com.
+Copy of passport (bio page only).